-BBC news presenter Rachael Bland dies at the age of 40
+'She has made a profound difference to so many lives': Tributes paid to Rachael Bland as she dies at the age of 40

 -

-BBC news presenter Rachael Bland dies at the age of 40
+'She has made a profound difference to so many lives': Tributes paid to Rachael Bland as she dies at the age of 40

-BBC news presenter Rachael Bland has died after being diagnosed with incurable cancer, her family has announced.
+BBC news presenter Rachael Bland has died after being diagnosed with incurable cancer.

-It come days after the 40-year-old BBC Radio 5 Live newsreader revealed on social media that she had only days to live.
+It come days after the 40-year-old BBC newsreader revealed on social media that she had only days to live.

-Her family confirmed that she had died this morning shortly after 3am, the BBC said.
+Her family confirmed that she had died this morning shortly after 3am.

 A post on Bland’s official Twitter account said: “Our beautiful, courageous Rachael died peacefully this morning surrounded by her close family.